briangonzalez/cabi-gem/README.md

 ### Custom Cache Directory

-Cabi assumes that your cache directory is either a folder at the top level of your project with a `.cabi-cache` file in it.
+Cabi assumes that your cache directory is either a folder at the top level of your project with a `.cabi-cache` file in it (to indicate that it's the cache directory).
 If one is not found, the cache directory defaults to `./cabi-cache`.

 For instance, if you had a folder called `super-cache` located inside of your project's root that had a file called `.cabi-cache` inside of it, this folder would be treated as your cache directory.